bnguyensn/bundler/README.md

 ## Development

+The tool's entry point is `bin/bundler.js`.
+Start from there.

 * `yarn test` or `npm test`: run all tests.

-* `yarn dev` or `npm dev`: start a development run.

-* `yarn prod` or `npm prod`: start a production build.
-Note that the process will create a `node_modules/.cache/terser-webpack-plugin` folder in the relevant example folder.
-This is just `terser-webpack-plugin` caching its build results to improve build performance.

 * `yarn server` or `npm server`: start a localhost server to serve production-bundled files.

-The tool's entry point is in `bin/bundler.js`.
-Start from there.

 ## To-do